 You should plan to attend all orientation, mentoring and wrap-up sessions.
 I will greatly appreciate promptness and active participation at these sessions.
 Absences do have a bearing on your grade (will lower your grade).
 You must complete the sign in and sign out log for parents and volunteers at St. Pius X School.
 Also, you must complete an attendance voucher for the Star Mentee Program and obtain your teacher's signature every time you are at a mentoring session.
-(I will give you a template for this purpose and collect all vouchers at the end of the semester wrap-up session so as to include in your attendance score computation.)
+(I will give provide you with a template / voucher for this purpose and collect all vouchers at the end of the semester wrap-up session so as to include in your attendance score computation.)
+Students will lose two points for days/times that the provided attendance vouchers are not used.
 If you will be missing a mentoring session, you need to inform St. Pius X School general office staff at (419)535-7688 or the teacher of your mentees as soon as possible, and arrange your make-up mentoring hours.
 Program begins promptly at 12:15 pm or as arranged with the teacher - please be at St. Pius X School/other sessions on time.
 Thanks.

-Holidays:
+\\Holidays: